SamWhited/typo/README.md

 JSON is not in the same domain as the script, the server delivering it must support CORS.

+    page.cover_in_gallery: true

+Include or exclude the pages cover photo from the gallery.

     page.square_thumb: false

 Set this to disable the circular effect on post thumbnails.